Eastern European History (M.A.)

 Language of the programme: German

-Study foci in Göttingen
+Study and research foci in Göttingen